 In order to assess whether to apply lifetime ECL or 12 month ECL, in other words, whether or not there has been a significant increase in credit risk since initial recognition, the Group considers whether there has been a significant increase in the risk of a default occurring since initial recognition rather than at evidence of an asset being credit impaired at the reporting date or of an actual default occurring.

 Financial liabilities

-The financial liabilities of the Group are classified and measured at amortised cost.
+The financial liabilities of the company, trade and other payables, bank overdraft and loan from related party, are classified and measured at amortised cost.